Superposition- and interference-induced optical spectrum distortion in the figure-9 fiber laser: Conclusion

-In conclusion, we propose a beam splitter TCWDM with little spectral impact, and utilize it to construct two all-PM figure-9 fiber lasers.
+In conclusion, we proposed a beam splitter TCWDM with little spectral impact, and utilize it to construct two all-PM figure-9 fiber lasers.
 The TCWDM enables the laser to output two pulses that are transmitted in the counterclockwise and clockwise directions of the fiber loop without superposition and interference.
-By numerically processing the spectra from TCWDM, the formation mechanisms of specific spectral features are determined.
+Through numerical calculations of the spectra obtained via the TCWDM, we identified the origin of several distinctive spectral features.
 These mechanisms are mainly related to the non-reciprocity of XPM, and the resulting features are consistent with the experimental spectral features of the pulses from the other two ports.
-Furthermore, based on the interference theory, it is found that the aggravation of spectral distortion is due to the superposition and interference of spectra, not the commonly believed nonlinear effects.
-Besides, the stable existence of the significant spectral difference between intracavity pulses and output pulses is because the intracavity $p$-components of two beams at PBS2 always interfere with equal intensity, while the output $s$-components usually interfere with non-equal intensity.
+Further theoretical investigation into the saturable absorption mechanism reveals that the observed spectral distortions are aggravated by spectral superposition and interference, rather than by the commonly believed nonlinear effects.
+Moreover, the stable existence of the significant spectral difference between the intracavity pulse and the output pulses can be explained by the interference conditions at PBS2: the intracavity $p$-components of the two beams always interfere with unequal intensity, whereas the output $s$-components typically interfere with equal intensity.
 These results clarify the characteristics of each output port, provide new perspectives for simulating spectra that closely resemble experimental results, and can help interpret common experimental phenomena and deepen our understanding of spectral evolution and pulse dynamics.
 If a better beam-splitting scheme or more output ports are introduced, it may enable a more comprehensive characterization of the spectral evolution.

-\begin{backmatter} \bmsection{Funding} National Natural Science Foundation of China (62105368, 62275268 and 62375284). \bmsection{Disclosures} The authors declare no conflicts of interest. \bmsection{Data availability} Data underlying the results presented in this paper may be obtained from authors upon reasonable request. \end{backmatter}
+\begin{backmatter} \bmsection{Funding} This work was supported by National Natural Science Foundation of China under Grants 62105368, 62275268, and 62375284.